libraryofcelsus/Aetherius_AI_Assistant/readme.md

 Aetherius aims to provide a modular, personalized AI assistant experience by enabling the addition of task-specific Modules and Sub-Modules.
 If all goes as planned, Aetherius will support integration with other open-source projects and models.

 ## Changelog:
-0.036c
+0.036d

--Fixed Intuition Loop context length bug
+-Actually fixed Intuition Loop context length bug...probably

 -Added Retry loop for Auto Memory